 Mr. Todd McNamara, a 45 WS LWO, provided the 45 SW WSR data for the test case.
-These data were in

-(IRIS) format and had to be converted to Level II.
-Ms. Crawford contacted Dr. Lawrence Carey of the University of Alabama Huntsville, who has worked with the 45 SW WSR data in previous projects.
+These data were in the WDSS-II utility that converts Lev- Interactive Radar Information System (IRIS) format and had to be converted to Level II.
+Ms. Crawford contactworked with the 45 SW WSR data in previous projects.
 He provided Ms. Crawford with a link to a National Center for Atmospheric Research (NCAR) program that converts IRIS data to Level II format.